Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Introduction

-We define accurate segmentation as a process that combines high-level semantic information with high-resolution detail information.
-By paying more attention to high-level semantic information, the deterministic segmentation region's boundary can be broadened, which lowers the false negative rate.
-An increase in the true positive rate results from paying more attention to high-resolution detail data, which entails lowering the uncertainty of the right segmentation boundary.
-Can the model be modified to concentrate more on high-level semantic information or more on high-resolution detail information to obtain probability maps with rich learnable information?
-The skip-connection is crucial to V-Net \citep{V-net2016} and aids in recovering high-resolution detail data that was lost during upsampling due to encoding.
-By altering the V-Net decoder's layer's use of skip-connection, Complementary A and Complementary B can be produced.
-After training with 10\% labeled data, Complementary A, Complementary B, and V-Net segmentation results are compared in Fig. \ref{fig1}.
-Complementary A shifts its emphasis away from high-rate detail information and toward high-level semantic information.
-Complementary A has a wider segmentation boundary in the challenging branch section (the arrow part of the figure), as shown in the second line of Fig. \ref{fig1}(c).
-The Complementary A segmentation region essentially wraps the true label, as shown by the third row of Fig. \ref{fig1}(c).
-A portion of the high-level semantic information is dropped in Complementary B in favor of a greater emphasis on high-rate detail information.
-The challenging branching part of Complementary B has more believable segmentation boundaries, as shown in the second line of Fig. \ref{fig1}(d).
-The third line of Fig. \ref{fig1}(d) demonstrates how the true labels essentially encircle the Complementary B segmentation region.
-The aforementioned findings suggest that the probability maps produced by the Complementary A and Complementary B models contain a wealth of learnable information.
+The article argues that accurate segmentation is achieved by combining high-level semantic information with high-resolution detail information.
+Focusing more on high-level semantic information means expanding the boundaries of the deterministic segmentation region, that is, reducing false negative rates.
+Focusing more on high-resolution detail information means reducing the uncertainty of correct segmentation boundaries, that is, increasing true positive rates.
+Can the model be adjusted to focus more on high-level semantic information or more on high-resolution detail information to obtain probability maps with rich learnable information?
+Skip connections play an important role in V-Net, helping to restore high-resolution detail information lost during encoding during upsampling \citep{V-net2016}.
+Complementary A and Complementary B are obtained by changing whether the skip connection is used in a certain layer of the V-Net decoder.
+Figure \ref{fig1} compares the segmentation results on the LA dataset after training with 10\% labeled data using Complementary A, Complementary B, and V-Net.
+Complementary A gives up some high-resolution detail information and focuses more on high-level semantic information.
+The second row of Figure\ref{fig1}(c) indicates that Complementary A has wider segmentation boundaries in the challenging branch area (indicated by the arrow in the figure).
+The third row of Figure \ref{fig1}(c) clearly shows that the segmentation region of Complementary A basically wraps around the true label.
+Complementary B gives up some high-level semantic information and focuses more on high-resolution detail information.
+The second row of Figure \ref{fig1}(d) indicates that Complementary B has more reliable segmentation boundaries in the challenging branch area (indicated by the arrow in the figure).
+The third row of Figure \ref{fig1}(d) clearly shows that the segmentation region of Complementary B is basically wrapped by the true label.
+The results above show that there is rich learnable information between the probability maps generated by the Complementary A and Complementary B models.